✓ Updated February 2026

 Essential Travel Tips

-Dress modestly, especially when visiting religious sites like mosques.
-For women, this means covering shoulders and knees; a headscarf is often appreciated or required.
-Even in general public, dressing conservatively shows respect for local customs and can help you avoid unwanted attention.
+Dress modestly, especially when visiting religious sites like mosques; this means covering shoulders and knees for both men and women.
+Even in general public spaces, dressing conservatively shows respect for local customs and can help you avoid unwanted attention.

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as Cairo can get very hot and humid, especially in summer.
-Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
-Don't forget sunscreen, a hat, and sunglasses – the sun is intense!
+Pack light, breathable clothing made of natural fabrics like cotton or linen, as Cairo can get very hot and humid, especially during the summer months.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.